About the course

 This qualification must be undertaken over a minimum of three days.

 - 14–16 January 2019

 - 1–3 April 2019

 - 8–10 July 2019

 The course is designed for any security officer with the responsibility of overall port security with the Department for Transport guidelines.

 Attendees will undertake a 40 question multiple choice examination at the end of the course.

-The University of Plymouth is an approved Department of Transport (DfT) port facility security training provider
+The University of Plymouth is an approved Department for Transport (DfT) and Maritime Coastguard Agency (MCA) training provider

-All port facility security officers (PFSOs) must be certified by an approved training provider.View us on the DfT's list of approved training providers
+All Port Facility Security Officers (PFSO) and Ship Security Officer (SSO) must be certified by an approved training provider.View us on the DfT's list of approved training providers